Simulating Human-like Daily Activities with Desire-driven Autonomy: Abstract

 \section{Abstract}

-Existing task-oriented AI agents often depend on explicit instructions or external rewards, limiting their ability to be driven by intrinsic motivations like humans.
-In this paper, we present a desire-driven autonomy framework to guide a Large Language Model based~(LLM-based) agent to simulate human-like daily activities.
-In contrast to previous agents, our Desire-driven Autonomous Agent~(D2A) operates on the principle of intrinsic desire, allowing it to propose and select tasks that fulfill its motivational framework autonomously.
-Inspired by the Theory of Needs, the motivational framework incorporates an understanding of human-like desires, such as the need for social interaction, personal fulfillment, and self-care.
-Utilizing a desire-driven task generation mechanism, the agent evaluates its current state and takes a sequence of activities aligned with its intrinsic motivations.
-Through simulations, we demonstrate that our Desire-driven Autonomous Agent~(D2A) generates coherent, contextually relevant daily activities while exhibiting variability and adaptability similar to human behavior.
-A comparative analysis with other LLM-based frameworks demonstrates that our approach significantly enhances the rationality of the simulated activities~\footnote{Project page: \url{https://sites.google.com/view/desire-driven-autonomy}}.
+Desires motivate humans to interact autonomously with the complex world.
+In contrast, current AI agents require explicit task specifications, such as instructions or reward functions, which constrain their autonomy and behavioral diversity.
+In this paper, we introduce a Desire-driven Autonomous Agent~(D2A) that can enable a large language model (LLM) to autonomously propose and select tasks, motivated by satisfying its multi-dimensional desires.
+Specifically, the motivational framework of D2A is mainly constructed by a dynamic \textit{Value System}, inspired by the Theory of Needs.
+It incorporates an understanding of human-like desires, such as the need for social interaction, personal fulfillment, and self-care.
+At each step, the agent evaluates the value of its current state, proposes a set of candidate activities, and selects the one that best aligns with its intrinsic motivations.
+We conduct experiments on Concordia, a text-based simulator, to demonstrate that our agent generates coherent, contextually relevant daily activities while exhibiting variability and adaptability similar to human behavior.
+A comparative analysis with other LLM-based agents demonstrates that our approach significantly enhances the rationality of the simulated activities~\footnote{Project page: \url{https://sites.google.com/view/desire-driven-autonomy}}.